iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.10.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.getheal.patient 5 reviews"/>
 </p>

+> good dr<br> :date: __2020-12-24 19:42:50__

+> Hello I had a wonderful appointment with the Doctor.She educated me about health.
+I had concerns about some medications she answered my questions.
+She took time out with me she was very patient and caring.
+Encouraged me to continue to be healthy to exercise and to keep in contact with my regular doctor.
+She let it be known that heal is there for me thank you so much.
+Very grateful Doretta Williams<br> :date: __2020-12-21 22:03:47__

 > Amazing experience!
 The doctor was very understanding and knowledgeable.
 This really is the future of medicine.<br> :date: __2020-12-13 20:40:30__

 > Good app 👌<br> :date: __2020-12-07 17:22:44__